awsdocs/aws-cdk-guide/doc_source/serverless_tutorial.md

 --------

- This documentation is for the developer preview release of the AWS CDK\.
-Do not use this version of the AWS CDK in production\.
-Subsequent releases of the AWS CDK will likely include breaking changes\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+Releases might lack important features and might have future breaking changes\.

 --------

-# Creating a Serverless Application Using the AWS CDK<a name="serverless_example"></a>
+# Creating a Serverless Application Using the AWS CDK<a name="serverless_tutorial"></a>

-This example walks you through creating the resources for a simple widget dispensing service\.
+This tutorial walks you through how to create the resources for a simple widget dispensing service\.
 It includes:
-+ An AWS Lambda function
++ An AWS Lambda function\.
-+ An API Gateway API to call our Lambda function
++ An Amazon API Gateway API to call the Lambda function\.
-+ An Amazon S3 bucket that contains our Lambda function code
++ An Amazon S3 bucket that contains the Lambda function code\.

-## Overview<a name="serverless_example_overview"></a>

-This example contains the following steps\.
+This tutorial contains the following steps\.

-1. Create a AWS CDK app
+1. Creates a CDK app

-1. Create a Lambda function that gets a list of widgets with: GET /
+1. Creates a Lambda function that gets a list of widgets with: GET /

-1. Create the service that calls the Lambda function
+1. Creates the service that calls the Lambda function

-1. Add the service to the AWS CDK app
+1. Adds the service to the CDK app

-1. Test the app
+1. Tests the app

-1. Add Lambda functions to:
+1. Add Lambda functions to do the following:
-   + create an widget based with: POST /\{name\}
+   + Create a widget with POST /\{name\}
-   + get an widget by name with: GET /\{name\}
+   + Get a widget by name with GET /\{name\}
-   + delete an widget by name with: DELETE /\{name\}
+   + Delete a widget by name with DELETE /\{name\}

-## Create an AWS CDK App<a name="serverless_example_create_app"></a>
+## Create a CDK App<a name="serverless_tutorial_create_app"></a>

-Create the TypeScript app **MyWidgetService** in in the current folder\.
+Create the TypeScript app **MyWidgetService** in the current folder\.

 ```
 mkdir MyWidgetService